██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 The Horsehead Nebula, Barnard 33, is a dark nebula: a dense pillar of cold molecular gas silhouetted against bright emission nebula IC 434 behind it.
 The distinctive horse's-head profile is a protrusion from a much larger molecular cloud approximately 3.5 light-years tall, being actively eroded by radiation from the nearby bright star Sigma Orionis.
 The Flame Nebula, NGC 2024, is an emission nebula illuminated by Alnitak — the easternmost star of Orion's Belt — one of the hottest and brightest stars in the night sky.
 The dark lane bisecting the Flame is an obscuring cloud of dust between us and the emission behind it.

 My warm amber palette emphasises the rich thermal texture of both objects.
-The Horsehead stands in dramatic silhouette against glowing amber emission while the Flame blazes with internal structure rarely captured at this level of detail.
-A stunning rendition of perhaps the most beloved target in all of astrophotography, captured from my backyard in Western Australia.
+The Horsehead stands in dramatic silhouette against glowing amber emission while the Flame blazes with internal structure.
+Perhaps the most beloved target in all of astrophotography, captured from my backyard in Western Australia.

 NGC 3199 Banana Nebula